-The following analysis plan provides the framework for the summarization of the PK data from study BGB-DXP604-101.
-The objective is to assess BGB-DXP604 and BGB-DXP593 PK and characterize PK parameters following a single IV dose.
-The PK analyses will include only subjects randomized to receive either BGB-DXP604 alone or in combination with BGB-DXP593 and with enough data to enable estimation of key parameters.
+The following analysis plan provides the framework for the summarization of the PK data.
+The objective is to assess BGB-DXP593 PK and characterize PK parameters following a single intravenous dose.
+The PK analyses will include only subjects randomized to receive BGB-DXP593 and with enough data to enable estimation of key parameters.
 Additional PK analyses (such as modeling and simulation using nonlinear mixed effects modelling) may be conducted if deemed necessary and will be described in a separate analysis plan.